Rahat9070/GameboyEmulator/README.md

 # Game Boy Emulator
-Gameboy Emulator written in c++
+This is a simpleGame Boy Emulator written in C++.
+This emulator supports the original Game Boy and was created to learn more about the creation of emulators.
+The emulator does not contain any extra unique features compared to other Game Boy emulators.

 ## Setup
-To run this project, the libraries required are provided to install within `requirements.txt`.
+To run this project, the libraries required to install are provided within `requirements.txt`.
 To install them on unix/WSL
 ```
 $ xargs sudo apt install -y < ./requirements.txt
 ```